 Proper tax planning strategies need to consider the lifetime of your retirement and income streams to minimize taxes and maximize retirement income.
 Those seven in eight are probably focusing on taxes year by year.
 Therefore, it is not surprising that about 25% of retirees believe they have paid several thousands of dollars more in taxes in retirement than they expected.

 You Need to Consider the Importance of Tax Planning

 If you’re reading this and fall into the crowd that hasn’t been considering their taxes in retirement because you were unaware, you’re now aware!
 If you aren’t confident about what you need to do next, keep reading.
 The first thing you need to do if you haven’t looked into the importance of tax planning in retirement is to find a trusted professional to help you.
 Many of you may already have a financial advisor and a CPA.
 That’s great!
 However, are they working together to make sure your accounts get utilized in the most tax-efficient manner?
 If not, maybe they need to be in contact.

-You see, most CPAs don’t have the luxury of working directly with the individual planning someone’s retirement and investment plans.
-Though allowing the two to work together to build a plan that best manages your account over time considering the tax impact year over year is extremely advantageous.
+Most CPAs don’t have the luxury of working directly with the individual planning someone’s retirement and investment plans.
+Allowing the two to work together to build a plan that best manages your account over time considering the tax impact year over year is extremely advantageous.